mgoeker/table2itol/README.md

 ### Command-line use

-The following explanations are for *non-experts*; there is nothing special with running this script.
-If necessary make the script executable:
+The following explanations are for *non-experts*; there is nothing special with running this script in command-line mode on UNIX-like systems.
+First, if necessary make the script executable:

 `chmod +x table2itol.R`